TeV to PeV neutrinos from AGN coronae: Introduction

 Many extragalactic candidates have been proposed in the literature as neutrino sources: AGN \cite{Kalashev:2014vya, Inoue:2019fil, Murase:2019vdl, Padovani:2024ibi,Abbasi:2024ofy}, starburst galaxies \cite{Loeb:2006tw}, gamma ray bursts \cite{Waxman:1997ti}.
 Regardless of the source, the production of astrophysical neutrinos requires the presence of high-energy protons or nuclei.
 General constraints can be imposed on the maximal energy of accelerated protons \cite{Hillas:1984ijl, Ptitsyna:2008zs, Sotirov:2022uqk} - one of the parameters on which the neutrino spectrum depends.
 Due to the high luminosity of the AGN, stronger constraints may be imposed on the maximum proton energy \cite{Sotirov:2022uqk}.

 In this paper, we are interested in AGN as the main sources.
-The calculation of the neutrino spectrum, which includes modeling of photohadronic interactions in jets, was performed in \cite{Kalashev:2014vya}.
+The calculation of the neutrino spectrum, which includes modeling of photohadronic interactions in the central regions of the AGN, was performed in \cite{Kalashev:2014vya}.
 In the work the model is considered where the only source of photons inside the AGN is the Shakura-Sunyaev accretion disk \cite{Shakura:1972te}, which is bright in the ultraviolet - optical range (the so-called big blue bump).
 Because the accretion disk photons have low energies (of about $\sim$ 10 eV), the predicted flux has the shape of a narrow bump while the IceCube spectrum is broader.

 However, AGN are also bright in the X-ray range \cite{Fabian:1992rt, Ueda:2014tma} which is due to the presence of the so-called corona, which must be taken into account in the calculations.
 Based on observational data, empirical relations and consideration of specific acceleration mechanisms, models were proposed to calculate the spectrum of particles from AGN in \cite{Inoue:2019fil, Murase:2019vdl}, where the corona is of great importance.